eltiffster/authorFunction/README.md

 ## Corpus

 ![Image of a corpus file](images/corpus.png)
+*Image of a file in the corpus.*

 This corpus consists of 31 .txt files downloaded from [this Project Gutenberg page](http://onlinebooks.library.upenn.edu/webbin/gutbook/author?name=Allen%2C%20Grant%2C%201848-1899) compiled by [the Online Books Page and John Mark Ockerbloom](http://onlinebooks.library.upenn.edu/).
 I chose the Gutenberg files for their availability and accurate transcriptions.
 I chose only single-author books and did not include travel guides.

-The corpus is organized into three different folders: ["raw"](raw) (the state they were when downloaded), [“stripped”](stripped)(devoid of paratextual material), and [“oneString”](onestring) (rewritten into one long sequence of characters without line breaks or carriage returns).
-See [the Code folder](../code) for more information on how the files and folders relate to each other or their context of use.
+The corpus is organized into three different folders: ["raw"](corpus/raw) (the state they were when downloaded), [“stripped”](corpus/stripped)(devoid of paratextual material), and [“oneString”](corpus/onestring) (rewritten into one long sequence of characters without line breaks or carriage returns).
+See ["Code"](#code-1) for more information on how the files and folders relate to each other or their context of use.

 ## Works Cited